 JACKSONVILLE, Fla. - A fire that was sparked at an empty house Wednesday night in Arlington was believed to be suspicious, according to the Jacksonville Fire and Rescue Department.

 A firefighter said the fire started at a home on Bretta Street and spread to the Teakwood Villas on Arlington Road.
 The house was a total loss.

-James Gullvdge, a witness, said no one had been living at the house since the owner died.
-Gullvdge said he got into an altercation with a man who he said was pulling items out of the home.
+James Gulledge, a witness, said no one had been living at the house since the owner died.
+Gulledge said he got into an altercation with a man who he said was pulling items out of the home.
 He said he turned around, and saw the house was on fire.

-Five units at Teakwood Villas had exterior damage, but no interior damage was done, JFRD said.
-One person was taken to a hospital for an issue unrelated to the fire.
+One person was taken to a hospital for an issue unrelated to the fire, JFRD said.

 One person was being questioned after the fire.